nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

     - Reason: ReactJS allows for the creation of fast, dynamic with reusable components client side rendering.
 And distributing it through AWS CloudFront provides a highly scalable and cost effective solution for hosting and delivering static web content with low latency and high performance.

-- Decision: Build dockerized application for Web based back office administration
+- Decision: Build dockerized application for Web based backend office administration
-    - Reason: Docker makes it easy to scale your application horizontally by creating additional containers to handle increased traffic or load.
+    - Reason: Docker makes it easy to scale application horizontally by creating additional containers to handle increased traffic or load.

 - Decision: Select React Native for mobile application
     - Reason: Because React Native is cross-platform support, code reusability, performance, development speed